Wind Turbine and Battery Storage Interoperability to Provide Black Start by Offshore Wind

 KEYWORDS

-Battery storage - black start - offshore wind farm - wind turbine - power system restoration - wind energy conversion
+Battery storage - black start - offshore wind farm - wind turbine - power system restoration - wind energy conversion1.
+Introduction

 The share of offshore wind power in power generation is growing faster than ever to meet the ambitious net-zero targets and boost sustainability [1].
 Thus, offshore wind farms (OWFs) may need to provide advanced grid services, such as black start, when replacing conventional power plants [2].
 Nevertheless, the current generation of OWFs does not possess black-start capability yet, as wind turbines (WTs) differ in several ways from conventional black-start sources like gas turbines and diesel generators.
 One of these differences is that WTs are equipped with power electronic converters, which have no mature black-start capabilities, since the standard control mode of their DC/AC converter (inverter) is grid-following, which cannot function without an energized grid, as opposed to grid-forming converters [3, 4].
 Another main difference is that wind is non-dispatchable in nature, which challenges the service availability requirements to provide the black start [5].